DewofyourYouth/my-turkish-notes/content/posts/question-particle/index.md

 ### Quiz Yourself

+Click / tap on the cloze item to reveal the answer.
 See if you can figure out what question particle each question gets:

 - Bu araba {{< cloze answer="mı" mask="m*" >}}?
 (Is this a car?)